IBM/cloudpakfordata-telco-churn-workshop/workshop/db-connection-and-virtualization/README.md

 ![Menu -> Virtualize](../.gitbook/assets/images/dv/dv-virtualize-menu.png)

-Several tables will appear (many are created as sample data when a Db2 Warehouse instance is provisioned) in the table.
+Several tables names will be displayed (many of these tables are created as sample data when a Db2 Warehouse instance is provisioned).
 Find the tables we will be using for this workshop: `CUSTOMER`, `PRODUCT` and `BILLING` (You can search using the Schema name for the tables and they should show up).
 Once selected click on *Add to cart* and then on *View Cart*. :

 ![Choose the tables to virtualize](../.gitbook/assets/images/dv/dv-virtualize-tables.png)